All Issue Trackers

 U.S. Supreme Court, No. 22-1148; No. 22-1150

-2.25.16 – Plaintiffs filed an amended complaint.
+- Plaintiffs filed an amended complaint (2.25.16)

-2.23.23 – The U.S. Court of Appeals for the Fourth Circuit published an opinion partially affirming and partially reversing the North Carolina Property Protection Act, N.C.
+2.23.23 – The Fourth Circuit Court issued an opinion partially affirming and partially reversing N.C.
 Gen. Stat. § 99A-2.
-The court concluded that activities related to newsgathering, including capturing videos or recordings, in both public and private farm spaces are protected under the First Amendments.
+The court concluded that activities related to newsgathering, including capturing videos or recordings, in both public and private farm spaces are protected under the First Amendment.

 5.24.23 – Petitioners North Carolina Attorney General Josh Stein et al. filed a petition for writ of certiorari (No. 22-1150), highlighting the existence of a circuit split concerning the application of the First Amendment to unauthorized recordings in nonpublic areas.
-Additionally, petitioners argued that the Fourth Circuit’s decision overlooks the common-law tort framework established by the statute.
-Petitioners asserted that this framework should shield the statute from heightened scrutiny under the First Amendment.
+Additionally, the petitioners argued that the Fourth Circuit’s decision overlooks the common-law tort framework established by the statute.
+The petitioners asserted that this framework should shield the statute from heightened scrutiny under the First Amendment.

 10.16.23 – The U.S. Supreme Court denied granting writs of certiorari in both dockets.
-The Fourth Circuit Court’s opinion, which held that recording audio or video in non-public farm areas is a protected newsgathering activity under the First Amendment, now remains law.
+The Fourth Circuit Court’s opinion, which held that recording audio or video in nonpublic farm areas is a protected newsgathering activity under the First Amendment, now remains law.

 Utah